 Café de Flore and Les Deux Magots

-These two spots aren’t exactly bookshops, but they do have tons of literary significance!
-Situated just across the street from one another in the trendy Saint-Germain-des-Prés neighborhood, these two cafes are best known for the artsy crowd they used to attract.
-Writers like Ernest Hemingway, Jean Paul Sartre, Albert Camus, and Simone de Beauvoir were frequent visitors to both Café de Flores and Les Deux Magots, alongside Surrealist artists like Pablo Picasso.
+These two spots aren’t exactly bookshops, but they do have tons of literary significance.
+Situated just across the street from one another in the trendy Saint-Germain-des-Prés neighborhood, these two cafés are best known for the literary giants who used to visit them frequently.
+Writers like Ernest Hemingway, Jean-Paul Sartre, Albert Camus, and Simone de Beauvoir were frequent visitors to both Café de Flores and Les Deux Magots, alongside Surrealist artists like Pablo Picasso.

 These days, the clientele isn’t quite so famous, but the literary, artistic spirit lives on.
 Order a chocolat chaud and imagine yourself discussing A Farewell to Arms with Hemingway!